d0sboots/PerfectTower/README.md

 # AI Scripts and Utilities for Perfect Tower II
-This is my collection of AI scripts.
+This is my collection of AI scripts and other useful things.
 I focus on low-RAM scripts (i.e. 14 actions or less), so that they'll be usable by everyone who has unlocked the AI.

-All of these also work under `turbo exec` (https://github.com/Xenos6666/TPT2_scripts/tree/modular_V2/common/execution_stack), although with some quirks - for instance, the autominer will cause noticable lag on entering the mine, and mine everything before you can see it happen!
+Almost all of these also work under `turbo exec` (https://github.com/Xenos6666/TPT2_scripts/tree/modular_V2/common/execution_stack), although with some quirks - for instance, the autominer will cause noticable lag on entering the mine, and mine everything before you can see it happen!

+## Improved code editor
+I maintain a fork of the external editor at https://d0sboots.github.io/perfect-tower.
+It has several enhancements, such as improved loading speed, better responsiveness when editing complicated scripts, and support for enhanced macros and syntax.
+You can see the full list of features at https://github.com/d0sboots/perfect-tower.

+It's kind of a pain to move source code between editors, (as opposed to importing compiled code, which is easy), so if you already have a lot of work saved on the base editor at https://kyromyr.github.io/perfect-tower, it may not be worth switching.
+If you aren't using either yet, you definitely should use one instead of the in-game editor, though - the difference is night and day.
+Also worth noting is that compiling the source for many of my scripts requires the enhancements in my editor.
+(You don't need it to just import them.)

 ## Auto mining script
 This pair of scripts mines across all tabs, at 16x speed (i.e. all squares simultaneously).
 It takes ~3 seconds to mine 10 layers * 12 tabs at the default 120 FPS (with vsync disabled).
 The max actions required is __7__, which should be accessible to everyone.